mindofai/mindofai.github.io/_posts/2023-08-27-Azure Messaging Quickstart: Event Hubs.md

 ## Sample code

-Here's the link to the sample .NET code for Storage Queues.
-You can paste the copied connection string on the connectionString field: (https://github.com/mindofai/EventHubDemo)[https://github.com/mindofai/EventHubDemo]
+Here's the link to the sample .NET code for Event Grid.
+You can paste the copied event hub connection string on the event hub connection string and the blob storage connection string field: (https://github.com/mindofai/EventHubDemo)[https://github.com/mindofai/EventHubDemo]

 You should be able to test sending events using event hub and blob storage.
-I sugges you add breakpoints, so you'll see the events lifecycle on an Event Hub.
+I suggest you add breakpoints, so you'll see the events lifecycle on an Event Hub.

 ## Further Exploration